Git Sensor User Guide

 ❌ No

-Git username for authentication
+Git username for authentication.

-Leave blank for anonymous
+Leave blank for Anonymous or token auth.

 password